AnastasiiaPosulikhina/C_Sharp_course/README.md

 # NotebookApp
-C# elective course work №1
+C# elective course by First Line Software

+Work №1

 NotebookApp is a console application, which performs as a phone book, providing opportunities such as